marat1961/Oz-SGL/readme.md

 --------------------------
 In the process of porting code from C ++ to Delphi, very often have to port code using stl collections.
-The set of collections offered by Delphi is limited and poor.
+The set of collections offered by Delphi is quite ascetic.

 There is no way to selectively specify your memory allocator.
 Memory for objects is allocated from a single heap.